hengenlab/appps1/README.md

-# Communication in DMN Circuits in APPPS1 Mice
+# Communication in DMN Pathways in APPPS1 Mice

 Code for manuscript entitled "Circuit-specific selective vulnerability in the DMN persists in the face of widespread amyloid burden"
 Available at https://www.biorxiv.org/content/10.1101/2022.11.14.516510v2